jgsogo/conan-xbuild-scenarios/protobuf/README.md

  1. There are CMake functions/macros provided by the library that used the executable.
  1. Macos and SIP: populate DYLD_LIBRARY_PATH before running commands

+In order for this example to work, it requires the "wrappers" approach for executables: https://github.com/conan-io/conan/compare/develop...jgsogo:poc/xbuild-exec-wrapper

 https://github.com/conan-io/conan/issues/7240
 https://github.com/conan-io/conan/issues/6069